 The Fundrise Innovation Fund is a new fund investing in mid-to-late-stage private tech companies.
-More broadly, the fund intends to focus on companies within specific sectors that have strong macro tailwinds, such as machine learning and artificial intelligence.
+More broadly, the fund invests in companies within specific sectors that have strong macro tailwinds, such as machine learning and artificial intelligence.
 The goal is to invest in long-term trends that expand over the next several decades.

 Since 2010, Fundrise has focused on disrupting the commercial real estate market.
 Now they see an opportunity to disrupt the venture capital market.